Brown v. Mississippi: Facts of the case

 One defendant had also been subjected to being strung up by his neck from a tree in addition to the whippings.
 The confessions were nevertheless admitted into evidence, and were the only evidence used in the subsequent one-day trial.
 The defendants were convicted by a jury and sentenced to be hanged.
 The convictions were affirmed by the Mississippi Supreme Court on appeal.
 In Chief Justice Virgil Alexis Griffith's dissent, he wrote "the transcript reads more like pages torn from some medieval account than a record made within the confines of a modern civilization."

 Judgment

-In a unanimous decision, the Court reversed the convictions of the defendants.
+In a unanimous decision, the United States Supreme Court reversed the convictions of the defendants.
 It held that a defendant's confession that was extracted by police violence cannot be entered as evidence and violates the Due Process Clause of the Fourteenth Amendment.

 Aftermath

 Upon remand from the United States Supreme Court, the three defendants pleaded nolo contendere to manslaughter rather than risk a retrial.
-They were however sentenced to six months, two and one-half years, and seven and one-half years in prison, respectively.
+They were sentenced to six months, two and one-half years, and seven and one-half years in prison, respectively.

-The prosecutor at the trial level, John Stennis, later served forty-two years as a United States Senator, including two years as President pro tempore.
+The prosecutor at the trial level, John C. Stennis, later served forty-two years as a United States Senator, including two years as President pro tempore.
 He ran for office in Mississippi thirteen times and never lost.